The best kids experiences share three things:

 • Pride at the end—because it's theirs

-Kids getting bored fast
+Kids are getting bored fast

 Many parents walk in expecting restlessness and short attention spans.